GCX-HCI/grandcentrix-actions-validator/README.md

 # grandcentrix Actions Validator

 This action is built around https://github.com/grandcentrix/grandcentrix-actions-simulator.
 It allows you to check your workflow files e.g. when you edit them in a Pull Request.
 It checks for correct syntax and even simulates the run.
-Also, it is able to do a real run-through of your script if you want it to.
+Also, it is able to do a real run-through of your workflow if you want it to.

 # Usage